How old do I have to be to be considered for adoption?

 How do I apply?

 - You can find our adoption applications for dogs, puppies, and cats/kittens here!

 How do I meet with an adoption team member?

-- First, start by filling out an application, then head on down to our Pine Street Shelter (2320 Pine Street, 63103) between 10a - 6p, we are open 7 days a week!
+- First, start by filling out an application, then head on down to our Pine Street Shelter (2320 Pine Street, 63103) between 10a - 6p Tuesday - Friday, and 10-5 Saturday & Sunday.
+We are not open to the public on Mondays.
 NOTE: For dogs in foster homes, puppies, and kittens we will scan your application and send it to the foster family to contact you directly.